MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-12-25-continuous-integration-delivery-github-teamcity.html.md

 ![getting ci build artifacts](/get/BlogPictures/cd-for-github-with-teamcity/nuget-artifact-from-ci.png)

 From the 'Depend on' box you can pick the artifacts we published in the 'Pack NuGet' step by ticking 'Publish created packages to build artifacts' checkbox.
+Back in the dependencies page, there is a button down the bottom called 'Check artifact dependencies' which helps you verify the dependencies you have specified.
+A good idea to check your dependencies now.

 Well, that is it.
 You can now run your CD build and see your build artifacts pushed to production: